Christmas shopping in York? Look up

 At this time of year the ancient city of York is humming with shoppers, heads bowed as they plough up and down the streets fixated on the job of getting ready for Christmas.
 But if you happen to find yourself amidst the throngs at St Nicholas market on Parliament Street at dusk, it’s worth taking a moment out from the hubbub to look up past the brightly-lit stalls and up into the trees.

 Up there you’ll find the branches abuzz with a very different sort of get together.
 Hundreds of pied wagtails gather every evening in the London Plane trees outside Marks and Spencers – right above the heads of the shoppers.
-Drawn by the warmth generated by the lights of the city, these small black and white birds flit about overhead, chittering noisily and wagging their long tails in a huge communal gathering before settling down to
+Drawn by the warmth generated by the lights of the city, these small black and white birds flit about overhead, chittering noisily and wagging their long tails in a huge communal gathering before settling down to roost.
+At first glance they look like Christmas decorations hanging in the trees.

 Like the shoppers, these tiny birds come from miles around for this annual winter get together.
 They flock together above the street lights where it is warmer and, again like the shoppers beneath them, tuck into extra snacks available - in their case snacking on the insects that are also drawn by the warmth of the city centre.

-Birds keep warm under the city lights
+Keeping warm under the city lights

 Pied wagtails weigh on average just 21g and during the cold winter nights can lose up to 20pc of their body weight.
 So huddling together at this time of year is a vital survival technique.
 I spotted them for the first time some years ago while I was late night shopping with my wife in York.
 We arrived just as dusk started to fall and looked up to see a flock of more than 20 on top of the roof of Marks and Spencers.